Tracking The Tropics: Hurricane Elsa Winds, Rain Spreading Across Windward Islands

-MIAMI (CBSMiami) – Elsa has strengthened into a Category 1 hurricane as it nears the Lesser Antilles.
+MIAMI (CBSMiami) – Hurricane Elsa’s rain, gusty winds spreading over the Windward Islands.

-At 8:30 a.m., the center of the storm was located 40 miles west of Barbados.READ MORE: Hurricane Elsa: Too Soon To Tell Impact On South Florida
+At 11 a.m., the center of the storm was located 5 miles north of St. Vincent.READ MORE: Surfside Condo Collapse: Two More Bodies Recovered, Death Toll At 20,

-On the forecast track, Elsa will pass near or over portions of the Windward Islands or the southern Leeward Islands Friday morning, move across the eastern Caribbean Sea late Friday, and move near the southern coast of Hispaniola on Saturday.
-By Sunday, Elsa is forecast to move near Jamaica and portions of eastern Cuba.
+On the forecast track, Elsa will move away from the Windward Islands during the next several hours, move across the eastern Caribbean Sea on Friday, and move near the southern coast of Hispaniola late Saturday or Saturday night.
+By Sunday, Elsa is forecast to move near Jamaica and portions of eastern Cuba, and move near portions of central and western Cuba Sunday night and

 A Hurricane Warning is in effect for: